• Home + Organization

 Stuffed animals and baby dolls are stored in baskets, which make clean up so much easier for everyone.

-Sports balls (my 2 year old LOVES his basketball hoop) go into another basket.
+Sports balls (my son LOVED his basketball hoop when he was 2!) go into another basket.

 Just looking for ideas?
 Pin this for later!